Elena' s AI Blog

 That’s like asking Rembrandt’s student about their influences and getting: “various artistic materials from multiple sources.”
 Useless, right?

 Look, I’m not being difficult here.
-Transparency isn’t just nice to have — it’s essential:
+Transparency isn’t just a regulatory nice-to-have — it is structurally essential for three core reasons:

-Without transparency, we treat AI models like mysterious geniuses instead of apprentices whose learning we can trace and understand.
+Without transparency, we treat AI models like mysterious, infallible geniuses instead of apprentices whose learning we can trace, debug, and understand.

 It’s like Rembrandt’s students saying: “I learned mostly in the master’s studio, sometimes in the library, occasionally in the marketplace.”
-Not perfect documentation, but honest and helpful.
+It isn’t perfect, granular documentation, but it establishes honesty and context.

 Respecting Human Creativity